Cloudflare AI Labyrinth, Bot Fight Mode, and AI Crawl Control — Which to Enable

 April 16, 2026

-Cloudflare launched three separate AI-focused bot defense features in 2025: Bot Fight Mode (baseline), AI Crawl Control (granular per-crawler policy), and AI Labyrinth (honeypot for misbehaving bots).
-Each works differently and some combinations will accidentally kill your AI search visibility.
-This guide explains what each does and the right configuration for e-commerce stores that want to appear in ChatGPT Shopping and Perplexity.
+Cloudflare shipped three separate AI bot-defense features in 2025: Bot Fight Mode (baseline), AI Crawl Control (granular per-crawler policy), and AI Labyrinth (a honeypot for misbehaving bots).
+They work differently, and some combinations will quietly kill your AI search visibility while you think you're protected.
+Let me explain what each one does and the configuration I'd run for an e-commerce store that actually wants to show up in ChatGPT Shopping and Perplexity.

 The three features at a glance